Calvin named scholarships for pre-law students

 ABA Legal Opportunity Scholarship Fund

 $5,000 in financial assistance is awarded annually to a scholarship recipient attending an ABA-accredited law school.
 Recipients are selected based on their qualifications for the scholarship, not on the selected law school.
 First year students receiving the award may be eligible for renewal for an additional two years of financial assistance.
-For more information and to apply, go to the web site of the American Bar Association; applications are due by March 1st.
+For more information and to apply, go to the web site of the American Bar Association.
+Applications are due in the early spring.

 LSAT Preparation Scholarship